suite22/blog/_posts/2022-10-11-oregonian-charter-reform-response.md

 # Ballot Exhaustion and Hofstra University Paper

 The strangest line of reasoning deployed in the editorial centers around an [academic paper they cite](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2519723) from [Craig Burnett](https://twitter.com/burnettpolisci) at Hofstra University and the concerns about "exhausted ballots."
 Twenty-six, double-spaced, pages later I am furious that they reference it.
 Here are the problems with citing it, so you don't have to angrily read it yourself:
-1. The key points of the paper are misrepresented. **In the abstract on page 1** the authors make clear the analysis is about [instant runoff voting (IRV)](https://en.wikipedia.org/wiki/Instant-runoff_voting) which would only used for city wide offices and **not** council seats.
+1. The key points of the paper are misrepresented. **In the abstract on page 1** the authors make clear the analysis is about [instant runoff voting (IRV)](https://en.wikipedia.org/wiki/Instant-runoff_voting) which would only be used for city wide offices and **not** council seats.
 The charter proposal is for 3 winners in each of the 4 geographic districts.
 1. The paper's main claim is about the problems of ballot exhaustion in single-winner districts when many candidates run.
 A debatable concern.
 1. The paper is from 2015 and not widely cited.[^3]
 1. The paper looks at 4 elections in the US from 2009-2011.